scatterall/DevLogsH5706Catterall/DevLog 3 Notes.md

 Okay, so I ran the whole TFIDF tutorial again and it all worked perfectly - except I got the same messed up plots, but that's not urgent.
 SO plan is to eat lunch, and then try with the French stopwords from Dr. Graham.

+## TODAY WAS A GOOD DAY!!
+Got the error codes all fixed.
+Ran the tutorial all the way through again (I'm not really sure how I can jump in partway through (Dr. Graham is explaining it now).
+And then I ran the French stopwords code and it worked perfectly.
+Cut my results down to 18000+.

+So tomorrow - Topic modelling??